 Check out my “Zurich Restaurants Guide” for local cuisine from this very international city.

 This restaurant was the first we experienced in the city.
 What we really loved about it was the history.
 It belonged to Lienhart, a city gunsmith until 1462, thereafter, Zürich’s mayor Johann Heinrich Kilchsperger (1785-1798) lived in the house.
 Up until the end of the nineteenth century, it was a private residence.
 It was the perfect place for our first stop since the cuisine is typical Zürich and Bavarian-style.
 We definitely went traditional and picked the chopped veal Zürich style with roesti. ?In Gassen 16, 8001 Zürich

 Another one of our favorite restaurants with incredible history as it was built in 1315.
 Located in the historic old town, you will enjoy more Zürich traditional specialties like Zürcher Geschnetzeltes (sliced veal in gravy) with Butterrosti (potato pancakes), fresh fish fillets, and even a famous chocolate mousse for dessert.

 Münsterhof 8 8001 Zürich, Switzerland

 If fondue is what you’re looking for, we enjoyed our fair share of fondue in Zurich’s historic Old Town at Le Dezaley (le-dezaley.ch) and Restaurant Swiss Chuchi (hotel-adler.ch).
 At Le Dezaley, we had a great Fleisch fondue.
-The meats are fried in a hot oil at your table and combined with a nice platter of rice and various sauces.
-At the Restaurant Swiss Chuchi, you can’t really forget the strong smell of cheese and the atmosphere made a prefect occasion for cheese and champignon fondue.
+The meats are fried in hot oil at your table and combined with a nice platter of rice and various sauces.
+At the Restaurant Swiss Chuchi, you can’t really forget the strong smell of cheese and the atmosphere made a perfect occasion for cheese and champignon fondue.